Study In Australia for university degree Australian University Directory

-• Such cutoffs were decided by the UAI ( nsw / act ), TER ( sa / nt), ENTER ( vic) OP( qld) score
+• Cutoffs were decided by UAI (nsw/act ), TER ( sa/nt), ENTER (vic) OP( qld) score

 • For admission into a bachelor degree course, applicants from Australian secondary schools have to get scores equal to or higher than ATAR cutoff for that course for that university for any given year